 renewing certification and registration at that time must have fulfilled Continuing Qualifications

-Requirements in addition to CE requirements.
-Certificates earned prior to January
+Requirements in addition to biennial CE requirements.
+Certifications and registrations earned prior to January

 1, 2011, are exempt.